waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **WARP_CARPET_LEFT/RIGHT:** Functions as a warp. *Plan: Verify if they are two-way by attempting to re-enter from the destination.*

 ## V. Future Development Ideas
 *   **Agent Idea: `interaction_strategist`:** An agent to devise a sequence of actions (e.g., stun, move, turn, interact) to successfully interact with tricky or moving NPCs.
-This would automate the manual hypothesis testing I performed on the Route 31 Youngster.
+*   **Tool Idea: `exploration_ranker`:** A tool to replace the flawed `exploration_strategist` agent.
+It would take the output of `find_reachable_unseen_tiles` and rank the tiles based on heuristics like cluster size, proximity, and potential to open new paths.
+This is a computational task, perfect for a tool.